 We have always associated powder coatings with metal, with coloring and protecting it.
 This is how car bodies, refrigerators and washing machines are painted, with electrostatic application and the 'baking' of the paint in ovens at fairly high temperatures, as the metal can withstand this rather harsh technology.
 Wood can also be painted in electrostatic fieldI told you about this recently.
-But the high temperatures needed to fix them made it impossible to think that powder paints could be used to color wood.
+But the high temperatures required to fix them made it impossible to think that powder paints could be used to color wood.

 But this has not been impossible for some time now.
 Research has already moved far beyond the research stage and into production.
 Admittedly, for the time being we are only talking about production with MDF, but there have also been very successful trials with oak and ash panels.